Nyx0uf/SwiftyImages/README.md

 ***SwiftyImages*** is the continuation of [NYXImagesKit](https://github.com/Nyx0uf/NYXImagesKit), it's more modern, uses *Swift 3* and requires *iOS 10*.

-It's a framework which regroups a collection of useful *UIImage* categories to handle common operations such as filtering, blurring, enhancing, masking, reflecting, resizing, rotating, saving.
+It's a framework which regroups a collection of useful *UIImage* extensions to handle common operations such as filtering, blurring, enhancing, masking, reflecting, resizing, rotating, saving.
 There is also a subclass of *UIImageView* to load an image asynchronously from a URL and display it as it is downloaded.

 ### UIImage+Filtering